mc1r-variant/program-management-showcase/README.md

 ## ✨ Why This Repo?

+ Why This Repo?
 As a program manager in tech, I believe in bridging the gap between people, process, and technology.
-These projects show how even non-engineering roles benefit from understanding and applying simple tools and code.
+These projects show how even non-engineering roles benefit from understanding and applying simple tools and code. *Side effects may include: actually enjoying problem-solving and discovering that coding isn't as scary as it looks!* 😄